ClearControl/picard4dusbstage/readme.md

 Using this library
 ---

-Usage in order to use this library to control a Picard 4D USB stage from a maven based Java project, you need to add a dependency and a repository to your `pom.xml`
+In order to use this library to control a Picard 4D USB stage from a maven based Java project, you need to add a dependency and a repository to your `pom.xml` file:

 ```xml
 <dependencies>